 Getting There and Around

-Holešovice is quite centrally located and a convenient location for commuters traveling to both the centre and the office quarter just over the river in Karlín.
-The centre is just within reach from Holešovice, especially from the area around Vltavská metro station, although you will have to contend with traffic, fumes and noise.
+Holešovice is quite centrally located and convenient for commuters travelling to both the centre and the office quarter just over the river in Karlín.
+The centre is within reach of Holešovice, especially from the area around Vltavská metro station, although you will have to contend with traffic, fumes and noise.
 Journey times between the downtown area and Karlín by metro and tram should take no more than 10 minutes.